Find out whether Your Job Fulfills You

 If you struggle to get out of bed in the morning and it’s not because you stayed up too late or partied too hard, your body and brain may be trying to tell you something – You may be stressed, burnt or unfulfilled.
 Good working conditions, the camaraderie of a team environment and duties you enjoy will make it more fun to go to work.
 Feeling inspired and energized by your boss and the company’s leadership is even better.

 This may be a hard pill to swallow, but are your expectations unreasonable?
 For example, it is unreasonable to think that you would have executive privileges in an entry-level position.
 It’s not enough to have education, enthusiasm, and energy.
 It may take experience, learning the ropes and networking to move up the corporate ladder.
 Examine your job.
 Have you mastered your current job?
 What is the career progression of others who’ve held the job in the past?
 How about your attitude?
 How do you play a role in being fulfilled in your job?

 Everyone needs challenges and rewards in their daily work.
 If you don’t feel you’re making a difference, perhaps you could expand your role by asking for more responsibilities.
 A smart manager will encourage her staff to try new tasks and learn new skills.
 Think about the things you enjoy about your work and offer to take on additional duties to increase your sense of purpose.

 4. Do you feel respected and valued?

 When a company cultivates a culture that ensures staff is heard and provides the tools to be successful, employees are more satisfied with their work.
-This may include organizations encouraging their staff to come up with new ideas to Employees need to feel that their efforts are important.
+This may include organizations encouraging their staff to come up with new ideas for projects.
+Employees need to feel that their efforts are important.
 Whether you are dealing with difficult customers or working on design plans for the new website, if you feel that your contribution to the corporation’s success is important, you’ll feel personally successful and fulfilled.
 Too much unpaid overtime with no thanks is discouraging.